simonvomeyser/simple-ssh-commands/README.md

 [![Build Status](https://travis-ci.org/simonvomeyser/simple-ssh-commands.svg?branch=master)](https://travis-ci.org/simonvomeyser/simple-ssh-commands)

 This package aims to make executing simple SSH Commands like a `git pull`  on your server as easy as possible.
+It also has a better approach to handle passwords than other packages.

-All you need to provide is .json file with credentials and commands.
+All you will need is a config file with credentials (username and host) and your commands.

 ## How to install and prepare